ceari/edacc_web/specification.rst

   Programs that runs on instances and provides solutions.
 Specifically: SAT solvers.
 Solver Configuration
   A solver and a set of specified parameters and values that the solver should use.
+Result
+  The output or result of a solver that was run on a benchmark.
 Experiment
   An experiment consists of a set of solvers configurations, a set of instances, and a specified number of attempts for each solver on each instance.